 Buy Specialty Hangers

-Many campers have very limited wardrobe space for hanging clothes.
-Use these nifty RV clothing storage ideas to maximize your RV’s hanging space.
+Most campers have very limited wardrobe space for hanging clothes.
+Use these nifty RV closet storage ideas to maximize your RV’s hanging space.

 One of our favorite RV clothing storage ideas is layered hangers, which allow you to hang multiple pieces of clothing on one hanger while still having easy access to every piece of clothing.